 - Embrace change, growth, and learning.

-Medical Assistant program policies are presented in the Medical Assistant Student Handbook distributed to students upon entry into the technical component of the Medical Assistant program.
+Medical Assistant degree program policies are presented in the Medical Assistant Student Handbook distributed to students upon entry into the technical component of the Medical Assistant associate degree program.
 Students who have successfully completed the first year of the Medical Assistant curriculum are required to complete a letter of application for entry to the technical component.
 A limited number of eligible students are accepted to the technical component each summer, based on available clinical site placements.
 If the number of eligible applicants exceeds the number of positions available, the faculty reserves the right to select the applicants based on academic qualifications and performance.
 The remaining applicants will be placed on a waiting list and are encouraged to apply for admission to the Medical Assistant technical component the following year.

 Transfer students are advised to contact the Medical Assistant program director for assistance planning their academic plans of study.